dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 other hand, many of these technologies are incredibly dangerous and, thus, the desire to wall these techs off is justified.
-It is because of this that the likelihood that a small faction of people would abuse the differential singularity is all the more likely: because if they did, who would know about it?
+It is because of this that the likelihood that a small faction of people would abuse the differential singularity is all the more probable: because if they did, they could justify it to those around them while keeping it secret from most of us.

 ### I'm Still Searching